By: Greg Salley, Equity Residences Managing Director and real estate investor.

 This sounds like Real Estate Investing 101 but it holds true in this case.

 We were lucky our investors picked Tuscany as a top choice for their travels.
-Tuscany is a big region, and opportunities for buying there are plentiful.
-We looked at everything from old ruins located in the middle of farm fields to renovated medieval housing before making a final decision.
+Tuscany is a big region, and opportunities for buying properties there are plentiful.
+We looked at everything from old ruins located in the middle of farm fields to renovated medieval housing before making a final decision of purchasing some Italian houses.

 As we researched the different options, we realized that for Americans being in the old walled city of Siena presented an enticing variety of diversions and experiences.
 In addition to being able to walk to many restaurants, shops, and cultural sites, Siena is easy to get in and out of, allowing for effortless exploration of the Tuscan countryside.